-Two Sigma Advisers LP lifted its holdings in shares of M/I Homes, Inc. (NYSE:MHO - Free Report) by 126.0% during the fourth quarter, according to its most recent disclosure with the SEC.
-The fund owned 22,600 shares of the construction company's stock after acquiring an additional 12,600 shares during the period.
-Two Sigma Advisers LP owned approximately 0.08% of M/I Homes worth $3,005,000 at the end of the most recent quarter.
+Two Sigma Advisers LP grew its holdings in M/I Homes, Inc. (NYSE:MHO - Free Report) by 126.0% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 22,600 shares of the construction company's stock after acquiring an additional 12,600 shares during the period.
+Two Sigma Advisers LP owned about 0.08% of M/I Homes worth $3,005,000 as of its most recent filing with the Securities & Exchange Commission.

 M/I Homes (NYSE:MHO - Get Free Report) last announced its quarterly earnings results on Wednesday, April 23rd.
-The construction company reported $3.98 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $4.16 by ($0.18).
+The construction company reported $3.98 earnings per share for the quarter, missing analysts' consensus estimates of $4.16 by ($0.18).
 M/I Homes had a net margin of 12.51% and a return on equity of 20.20%.
-The company had revenue of $976.09 million during the quarter, compared to analyst estimates of $1.12 billion.
-During the same period in the previous year, the firm posted $4.78 earnings per share.
-The company's revenue was down 7.4% compared to the same quarter last year.
-Research analysts forecast that M/I Homes, Inc. will post 18.44 EPS for the current year.
+The firm had revenue of $976.09 million during the quarter, compared to analysts' expectations of $1.12 billion.
+During the same quarter in the prior year, the business earned $4.78 EPS.
+The company's quarterly revenue was down 7.4% compared to the same quarter last year.
+Equities analysts forecast that M/I Homes, Inc. will post 18.44 EPS for the current fiscal year.

 M/I Homes, Inc, together with its subsidiaries, engages in the construction and sale of single-family residential homes in Ohio, Indiana, Illinois, Minnesota, Michigan, Florida, Texas, North Carolina, and Tennessee.
 The company operates through Northern Homebuilding, Southern Homebuilding, and Financial Services segments.